RIPE Project: Researching Interventions that Promote Ethics in Social Care

 All care staff participants will complete a survey about ethics that includes four measures of ethical sensitivity and decision making.
 To understand the impact of the interventions, the survey will be completed three times across the project.
 Some participants will also be interviewed.

 This research has been favourably reviewed by the University of Surrey Ethics Committee.

 Current RIPE Project Papers

 Current papers published on the findings from the RIPE project

-- Gallagher et al, Care-givers' reflections on an ethics education immersive simulation care experience: A series of epiphanous events, available at Nursing Inquiry
+- Gallagher et al, Care-givers' reflections on an ethics education immersive simulation care experience: A series of epiphanous events - Nursing Inquiry

 - Gallagher & Leng, Care assistants' experiences of an ethics-in-care simulation project: letters to a friend, available at British Journal of Healthcare Assistants